zbrogz/quizzington/public/quizzes/what-color.md

 <img src="../images/yellow.jpg" width="250">

 Yellow fans are cheerful, optimistic, and creative, bringing sunshine and positivity wherever they go.
+You can [add links](https://www.onemoresteptravels.com/blog-homepage/prettiest-areas-in-maui-itinerary-luxury-resort) if you want.

 ## You would like green! <!-- Result 3 -->